-Exhale is the nation’s premiere organization addressing the emotional health and wellbeing of women and men after abortion.
-Founded in 2000 by and for women who have had abortions, we provide and promote emotional support across a dynamic landscape of private and public spaces, online and offline.
+Exhale is the nation’s premiere organization addressing the emotional health and wellbeing of individuals after abortion.
+Founded in 2000 by and for those who have had abortions, we provide and promote emotional support across a dynamic landscape of private and public spaces, online and offline.

-Now a growing community of women and men with personal abortion experiences, Exhale’s trend-setting pro-voice strategies provide support, facilitate connections, and develop forums where our members feel heard, supported and respected.
+Now a growing community of people with personal abortion experiences, Exhale’s trend-setting pro-voice strategies provide support, facilitate connections, and develop forums where our members feel heard, supported and respected.
 We stand with one another as we shape what’s next in our own lives and as we shape new conversations with our friends, families, and communities about our emotional wellbeing after abortion.

 A community-led organization, Exhale is at the forefront of creating the cultural change our members want and need.
 We partner with the media to shift public dialogue; we advise advocates on communications strategies; we back efforts for new emotional health research; and we educate health providers in order to increase the quality and availability of post-abortion counseling.
 The impact of our work is felt by each person who feels loved and supported after an abortion, and who hears messages of support and respect from the media, political advocates, academic researchers, and health providers.

 We grow and expand our programs to directly address the real, lived experiences that people have have with abortion.

 - We created the after-abortion talkline in 2002 because we needed a safe place, free of judgment and politics, to get emotional support.

 - We expanded our local Bay Area talkline into a daily, national, multilingual service in 2005 to meet growing demand.

 - We developed post-abortion e-cards in 2007 because loved ones who called our talkline often shared that they didn’t know the best way to convey their care to a woman in their life who has had an abortion.

 - We ventured online with a private community in 2009 to respond to women callers from across the nation who wanted to talk with each other in groups.